esp/esp.github.io/_docs/01-concepts/04-esp-js-di/08-dependency-resolvers.md

 ---

 Dependency resolvers alters the default way a dependency is created.
+They are effectively a custom hook that is called to get the dependency being built.

 A dependency resolver is simply an object with a `resolve(container, resolverKey)` method.
-You can create your own resolvers and add them to the container.
+You can create these and add them to the container.
-When registering an object, a `resolverKey` can be used as a [dependency](#dependencies).
-This enables the container to resolve the dependency using the resolver specified.
-A `resolverKey` can can also be specified as a replacement for the object or construction function that is to be built.
-At resolve time the container will call the dependency resolver specified by the `resolverKey` to create the object in question.
+Then when registering an object you tell the container to use the custom resolver to build the object.
-The `container` and the `resolverKey` specified via `inject()` will be passed to the resolvers `resolve` method.
-This sounds a bit more complicated than it actually is, it's easier to demonstrate with some code.

-Here is an example where rather than registering a concrete object to build, a `resolverKey` is used.
+Here is an example where rather than registering a `class` or `object` to build, a `resolverKey` is used.
 The `DomResolver` resolver will be used to resolve the object.

 ```javascript